 Children in Church

-Children are welcome at all services, but parents who would like their children to have more freedom of movement are invited to bring the entire family to All Saints Chapel for the 9 a.m. service, which is generally broadcast on a large screen from the main sanctuary.
+Children are welcome at all services, but parents who would like their children to have more freedom of movement are invited to bring the entire family to All Saints Chapel, which is generally broadcast on a large screen from the main sanctuary.
 This allows parents to view and hear the service and children to wander and/or vocalize without disturbing adults in the Church.
 Families can then come into the Church to participate in communion.

 Sunday Morning Class Locations